cyralinc/terraform-provider-cyral/docs/resources/sidecar_listener.md

 Optional:

-- `host` (String) Host where the sidecar will listen for the given repository.
-Omit to listen on all interfaces.
+- `host` (String) Host where the sidecar will listen for the given repository, in the case where the sidecar is deployed on a host with multiple network interfaces.
+If omitted, the sidecar will assume the default "0.0.0.0" and listen on all network interfaces.

 <a id="nestedblock--dynamodb_settings"></a>